dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/administration.rst

   or ``GroupOwner`` of the group.

 **ProjectOwner**:
-  Membership is implicitly given to project owners defined by the following triple: ``<Project-IRI> knora-base:projectHasOwner <User-IRI>``
+  Membership is implicitly given to project owners defined by the following triple: ``<Project-IRI> knora-base:hasProjectOwner <User-IRI>``

 **GroupOwner**:
-  Membership is implicitly given to group owners defined by the following triple: ``<Group-IRI> knora-base:groupHasOwner <User-IRI>``
+  Membership is implicitly given to group owners defined by the following triple: ``<Group-IRI> knora-base:hasGroupOwner <User-IRI>``

 The access control matrix defines what operations a *subject* (i.e. User), being a member of a special group